 The short answer?
 No.

-And the same goes for a business return.
+The same goes for a business return.
 In most cases, political contributions are not considered a viable business expense and therefore are nondeductible.

 How do I know if donations to a charity are tax deductible?

-Only contributions to 501(c)(3) organizations are tax deductible.
+Only contributions to 501(c)(3) organizations are tax-deductible.
 These nonprofits have been designated as charitable organizations by the IRS.

 What about other nonprofits that promote causes I believe in?